5 Simple gardening tips with maximum impact

-If you’re looking for great but simple gardening tips, then keep reading.
+If you’re looking for simple gardening tips, then keep reading.
 From low-cost ideas to make your space look amazing to easy ideas which will give your property more curb appeal.

 Start here if you’re not green-fingered

 If you’re not green-fingered or just moved to a house with a garden for the first time then getting started is easier than you think.

-Firstly, try and do something small every weekend.
-Whether it’s 10 minutes pruning or a few minutes planting something new.
-Slow and steady wins the race!
+The first of our simple gardening tips is to try and do something small every weekend.
+Whether it’s 10 minutes pruning or a few minutes planting something new, slow and steady wins the race!

 The biggest mistake we see- and of course are guilty of, is leaving the garden just a little too long and then feeling overwhelmed by the sheer number of tasks.
 This leads quite nicely on to tip 2!